What is Teen Council?

 Teen Council is made up of a diverse voluntary student body from local schools.
 Members come to the group with different beliefs and viewpoints.
-No one is expected to already know about sexual health and prevention issues.
 We strive to create a Council that is strong and varied in its membership and work actively to build a group that is anti-racist, anti-sexist, and anti-homophobic.

 There is a Teen Council in Whatcom County, and one in Skagit County.

 - We facilitate healthy, open community about sexuality with our peers, family, and in our community.